 - Sea Life Surveys have a choice of 2 different boat trips from Tobermory - whale watching or an 'Ecocruz'.
 Booking recommended.
 Tel: 01688 400 223 / fax: 01688 400 383.
 They established the Hebridean Whale and Dolphin Trust in 1992.

-- St. Hilda Sea Adventures offers 5 to 11 night cruises for up to 6 people in 2 cabins.
+- St. Hilda Sea Adventures offers 5 to 11 night cruises for up to 6 people onboard St Hilda or 8 people on Seahorse II.
 Ideal for family holidays.
-Departing from Tobermory from May to September, there are scheduled cruises around Mull, Iona, Staffa, Treshnish Isles, Islay, Jura, Skye, Small Isles and the Outer Hebrides including an 11-night voyage to St Kilda.
+Departing from Dunstaffnage Marina near Oban or Holy Loch Dunoon, there are scheduled cruises around Argyll, Clyde islands, Crinan and Caledonian Canals, Mull, Iona, Staffa, Treshnish Isles, Islay, Jura, Skye, Small Isles and the Outer Hebrides including an 11-night voyage to St Kilda.
 Private charters also available.
 This ex-tall ship, St Hilda, is a 54ft wooden ketch with 2 cabins (1 double and 1 with 4 berths) with a skipper and cook.
+Seahorse II is a small ship for 8 guests with 2 single cabins, 2 twins and 1 double cabin.
 Bed and Breakfast can be available when the vessel is moored in Tobermory Bay.
 Packed lunch or dinner can be added to the B&B package.
-Other cruises are available around Argyll and the Isles of the Clyde for April/May and September/October.
 Tel: 07745 550 988.

 - Northern Light offers private charter, wildlife cruises, bird-watching and whale-watching cruises, dive charter, island cruising and research and survey services.
 2 boats based in Oban.
 Tel: 01680 814260.